 This tells us something important.

-And when leaders take that feedback seriously and act on it with their teams, improvement isn’t just possible.
-It’s likely.
+And when leaders take that feedback seriously and act on it, improvement isn’t just possible, but actually likely.

 From Low Scores to Leadership Success